MehveshShabbir/service-endpoint/README.md

 # AI Project Manager Assistant

-This project is an API server for a Slack-integrated project manager assistant bot, originally built for the [lablabai AI hackathon](https://lablab.ai/event/nextgen-gpt-ai-hackathon).
+This project is an API server for a Slack-integrated project manager assistant bot.
 It enables teams to manage daily standups, tasks, and meeting summaries directly from Slack.

 ---